marquetlab/GCM_compareR/README.md

-#### GCM compareR
+#### GCM_compareR

-GCM compareR is a web application developed to assist ecologists, conservationists and policy makers at understanding climate change scenarios and differences between General Circulation Models (GCMs), and at assisting the triage of subsets of models in an objective and informed manner.
+`GCM_compareR` is a web application developed to assist ecologists, conservationists and policy makers at understanding climate change scenarios and differences between General Circulation Models (GCMs), and at assisting the triage of subsets of models in an objective and informed manner.
 GCM compareR is written in R and uses the web app development package Shiny.
-The code of this app can be find in the project’s github,
-<a href = "https://github.com/marquetlab/GCM_compareR" target = "_blank">https://github.com/marquetlab/GCM_compareR</a>.
+This repository contains the development version of the software and web application.

-General Circulation Models (GCMs) are key to climate change research.
+General Circulation Models (GCMs) are commonly used for exploring scenarios of climate change.
 Currently, scientists can chose from a large number of GCMs, as meteorological research centers worldwide have contributed more than 35 different GCMs for four distinct climate change scenarios as part of the